stas-sultanov/azure-monitor-telemetry/src/readme.md

 ### Http Dependency Tracking

-The code sample below demonstrates initialization of the `TelemetryClient` for the scenario where it is required to publish telemetry data into multiple instances of **Application Insights**.
+The code sample below demonstrates tracking of Http request with `TelemetryTrackedHttpClientHandler` class.

 ```csharp
 using System.Diagnostics;